Chapter 5 A new house in the town of Lind

 Remember the Grandparents

 Elmer and Carrie Roning celebrated their 50th wedding anniversary in 1960.
 They had moved shortly before that to live in Pasco with Carrie’s daughter Sig.
 Within the next two years they were both to pass away, Carrie first, of congestive heart failure, and then Elmer, of a heart attack while taking a walk on a brisk January day.
 Elmer and Carrie, always thrifty, had saved money through the years to pay for their burial.
 Everyone knew about it.
 But when the brothers and sisters gathered for the funeral, the account was gone.
 Sig told them she needed help paying the expenses.
-Valuable gifts such as a television were also missing.
+Valuable gifts were also missing.
 The reaction from Cliff, Carl, and Mabel was explosive.
 They paid for the funeral because Elmer was their father but vowed never to speak to Sig again.

 There was little Russel could do in the way of physical activity by now, but he could still drive.
 He was always ready to chauffeur Mabel for any errand.
 Many afternoons were spent in sightseeing drives around the countryside.
 Having a husband with such delicate health was an endless strain on Mabel.
 She worried every moment he was out of her sight.

 Finally a stress test revealed that there was damage to the arteries from arteriosclerosis.
 A new technique of treating this problem was being developed, called by-pass surgery, so Russel made a trip to Seattle for tests at the University of Washington Medical facility.
 The examination revealed damage too severe for the operation.
 He came home with the news that he had little time left.
 He accepted the news with stoicism.
-Jumping ahead, a year later the operation was proven successful.
+Jumping ahead, a year later the surgery had been proven successful.
 Russel had an appointment with a surgeon at UCLA at the time of his death.

 The chronology of Russel’s Cars

 A listing of the cars Russel owned tells much about his life.
 He started with a cheap used car.
 It did not take long to justify the need for a better car.
 As time went on he purchased new cars even though the prior car was still operating well.
 Farming did require lots of driving over poor roads so cars deteriorated rapidly.
 By 1955 only ocasionallly did one see a car more than 10 years old.
 Mabel never learned to drive.
+Purchasing a new car every three years was common.
+Cars one the 40’s and 50’s did not have the reliability common today.
+Cars needed frequent “tuneup”, oil change, new tires and many small parts.
+Today we have an electronic ignition, occasional oil change, radial tires are superior. better suspension, federal standards for performance and safety.
+Also, prosperity permitted car replacement.

 - 1926 Ford purchased secondhand in 1931